 The soccer community needs more strong, skilled women in leadership roles – and this unique conference was created with that in mind!

-We’ve lined up a passionate and inspiring group of facilitators to lead the weekend’s sessions, including:
+It offered networking opportunities, new certification and development opportunities for coaches and referees and leadership workshops.
+This year, we lined up a passionate and inspiring group of facilitators to lead the sessions, including:

 - Keynote: Lorraine Lafreniere, Chief Executive Officer, Coaching Association of Canada

 - Bev Preistman, the Womens’ EXCEL Director for Canada Soccer 14-U17, Head Coach U17 team